matrix-org/matrix-spec-proposals/proposals/3368-message-content-tags.md

-# MSCxxxx: Message Content Tags
+# MSC3368: Message Content Tags

 Inspired by [MSC3286](https://github.com/matrix-org/matrix-doc/pull/3286), this proposal aims to solve the same and similar problems in a more generic way, taking into consideration more possible reasons for hiding